 Step 3.
 Reconnect to the remote computer to see whether “Remote Desktop Can’t connect to the compute for one of those reasons…” disappear.

-If aforementioned fixes are not working for the RDP error, you can add “RDGClienTransport” Key in Registry Editor to force RPD to use RPC/HTTP connection instead of HTTP/UDP.
+If the aforementioned fixes are not working for the RDP error, you can add the “RDGClienTransport” Key in Registry Editor to force RPD to use RPC/HTTP connection instead of HTTP/UDP.

 Step 1.
 Launch Run window, input “regedit” and click “Enter” to open Windows Registry Editor.

 Step 3.
 Right-click the empty space on the right panel and choose“New” > “DWORD (32-bit) Value”.
 Then, name the value “DGClientTransport”.

 Step 4.
 Double-click the new key, choose Properties, set value data to 1, and click “OK”.

 Step 5.
 Reboot your computer to make the change into effect

 Solution 7.
 Run DISM.exe and SFC to fix corrupted system files

 Supposed that Remote Desktop cannot connect to the remote computer because one of those reasons… error happens after Windows update, corrupted system files caused by update might be the cause.
 Then, you can run DISM.exe and SFC to fix corrupted system files and solve the RDP issue.